 What is the Cédula de Extranjería (foreign Colombian ID card)?

-First time applying for a Colombian Cédula?
-At Expat Group, we’ve helped hundreds of expats like you successfully get their foreign ID cards.
-Contact us for a free consultation.
+First time applying for an M Business Investment Visa and a Colombian Cédula?
+At Expat Group, we’ve helped hundreds of expats like you successfully get their Visas and foreign ID cards.
+Contact us for more information.

-NOTE: The Minister of Foreign Affairs can require additional documentation once reviewing your application, for example, certification of criminal background, original partnership contract, constitution document, company’s financial information, among others.
-Consider that every document issued abroad will have to be apostille by d or legalized and, if not in Spanish, translated by a Colombian official translator.
-If this is your case, we can verify if the requested document can be issued by your country consulate in Colombia so that we can help to accomplish the Minister’s requirement.
+NOTE: The Minister of Foreign Affairs can require additional documentation once reviewing your application, for example, certification of criminal background, original partnership contract, constitution document, and company’s financial information, among others.

 ANNEXE I: TAXES IN COLOMBIA FOR A S.A.S LEGAL FIGURE COMPANY.